snoww/loa-logs/README.md

 LOA Logs is a "blazingly fast" open source Lost Ark DPS meter, written in Rust by [Snow](https://github.com/snoww).

 This project is an opinionated flavor of [LOA Details](https://github.com/lost-ark-dev/loa-details) by Herysia and Mathi, but should share very similar user interfaces and settings.
 The packet sniffing and processing has been completely ported over to Rust, with [`meter-core-rs`](https://github.com/snoww/meter-core-rs).
-A huge thanks to Herysia and Henjuro for their work on the original [`meter-core`](https://github.com/lost-ark-dev/meter-core).
-This gives the meter huge performance improvements with low memory usage compared the TypeScript implementation.
+The Rust port could not be made without Herysia and Henjuro's work on [`meter-core`](https://github.com/lost-ark-dev/meter-core).
+If you wish to support their development, you can do so by supporting their [Patreon](https://patreon.com/Herysia).

 This project was designed specifically with hell-raiding in mind.